asyrafzf95/asyrafzf95/README.md

 # Hello, I'm Mohamad Asyraf Bin Zulkifli
 <a href="https://www.linkedin.com/in/asyrafzf/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-Aspiring Meteorologist actively looking for opportunities in data science and data analysis.
-I continue to enhance my skills in both the technical and analytical aspects of data science, including data cleaning, statistical analysis, machine learning, and data visualization.
-Passionate about using data to drive insights and make data-driven decisions.
+Aspiring Data Scientist and Cybersecurity Enthusiast, currently working as a Meteorologist, actively seeking opportunities in data science and cybersecurity.
+My background in meteorology has provided me with strong analytical skills, which I am now applying and expanding in the fields of data analysis, statistical analysis, machine learning, and data visualization.
+In parallel, I am developing expertise in cybersecurity principles and best practices to ensure the security and integrity of systems and data.

+Passionate about leveraging data to drive actionable insights, as well as safeguarding systems and information.
+Eager to contribute to teams that focus on data-driven decision-making and cybersecurity solutions, with a keen interest in addressing real-world challenges and enhancing the security of data infrastructures.

 ## Objective

 My journey as a meteorologist has sparked a strong interest in data analysis and its potential to uncover valuable insights.
-I am now eager to transition into a role in Data Science or Data Analytics, focusing on leveraging my analytical skills to drive impactful, data-driven decisions.
+I am now eager to transition into a role in Data Science, Data Analytics, or Cybersecurity, where I can leverage my analytical skills to drive impactful, data-driven decisions while also contributing to safeguarding data and systems.

 Adept at interpreting complex datasets, performing statistical analysis, and utilizing advanced tools and technologies to uncover trends and patterns.
-Passionate about using data to solve real-world problems and make informed decisions.
-Ready to apply my expertise in data analysis, problem-solving, and statistical modeling to the dynamic field of data science and analytics.
+I am passionate about using data to solve real-world problems, make informed decisions, and contribute to the security of systems and sensitive information.
+Ready to apply my expertise in data analysis, problem-solving, statistical modeling, and cybersecurity to the dynamic and evolving fields of data science, analytics, and cybersecurity.

 ## Education